yogarajalakshmi-s/blog-site/README.md

 **About this project:**
 Developed this blog site from scratch.
-The functionalities of the site include, Registering new user, Login, Home page displaying all blogs, Ability to add new blog, Commenting on Blogs, Contact, About, Logout.
+The functionalities of the site include, Registering new user, Login, Home page displaying all blogs, Ability to create, view, update and delete a blog, Commenting on Blogs, Contact, About, Logout.
 Maintaining three tables - users, blog_posts, comments.

 **Functionalities:**